AXLE: Coordinated Offloading with Asynchronous Back-Streaming in Computational Memory Systems: Motivation

 \subsection{Duality of Computational Memory}

 Given that CCM integrates both compute \textit{and} memory, it can be perceived from two perspectives: \textit{device-centric} view and \textit{memory-centric} view.

-Device-centric view~\cite{CMS, CXL-ANNS} assumes CCM is viewed as an accelerator, and operation offloading is performed via CXL.io.
+Device-centric view~\cite{CMS, CXL-ANNS} assumes CCM is viewed as an accelerator, and operation offloading is performed \iscaRev{primarily} via CXL.io.
 It uses CXL.io for various steps in host-CCM communications required to offload the function through a remote mailbox access (MMIO register on the CXL device).
 A key mechanism in this setting is \textit{remote polling} \cred{(RP; \Cref{fig:intro_models_overview}(a))}.
-The local host needs to \textit{(\underline{1})} write the application kernel descriptor to the CXL memory, \textit{(\underline{2})} enqueue the offloading command, and \textit{(\underline{3$\sim$n})} start polling the mailbox to check if the remote kernel is completed.
+The local host needs to \iscaRev{initially} write the application kernel descriptor to the CXL memory \iscaRev{via CXL.mem, then use CXL.io to} \iscaRev{\textit{(\underline{1})}} enqueue the offloading command, and \iscaRev{\textit{(\underline{2$\sim$n})}} start polling the mailbox to check if the remote kernel is completed.
 When the CXL firmware writes the completion descriptor in the mailbox, the host can acknowledge it via polling response.
 Then, \textit{(\underline{n+1})} the host sends the final CXL.io message to dequeue the offloading command.
 Lastly, the host sends a CXL.mem message to load the offloading results before processing any dependent host kernel.

-The CXL.io-based \cred{interactions are} asynchronous, and provides an opportunity to avoid blocking the host processing due to remote kernel execution.
+The CXL.io-based \cred{interactions are} asynchronous, and provide an opportunity to avoid blocking the host processing due to remote kernel execution.
 The main drawback of the \cred{RP} model is that it cannot support offloading of fine-grained tasks which take on the order of microseconds processing time~\cite{m2ndp}.
 Its mechanism requires \cred{remote} polling between \cred{the host and the device,} \cred{where its} polling interval is up to 100 microseconds in a real-hardware setup.
 Moreover, it adds up CXL.io round-trip time~\cite{cxlSpec, intelCXL} to poll the remote region.
 These CXL.io-based message exchanges cannot be hidden within the pipeline. \cred{As a result, remote polling inherently limits the efficiency of host–CCM interaction and becomes a bottleneck when offloading fine-grained kernels.}